-&lt;sup>9 The procedures used by the AFC Calculator to determine the final ATC are defined in Attachment C of the Duke Tariff.
-Further detail on Duke's methods for establishing ATC are provided in the document "Duke Energy Carolinas Available Transfer Capability Implementation Document (ATCID)" which is posted on their
+The procedures used by the AFC Calculator to determine the final ATC are defined in Attachment C of the Duke Tariff.
+Further detail on Duke's methods for establishing ATC are provided in the document "Duke

 Adjusting AFC to reflect transmission rights being purchased and then scheduled is expected and reasonable.
 Because we are interested in the impacts of Duke's generation and transmission system operations on transmission access, we reviewed the results of the Model Builder base flows excluding the effects of TSRs and schedules.
-In simple terms, the flowgate rating less the estimated post-contingent base flow on each flowgate gives a value we call the "Base AFC".
+The flowgate rating less the estimated post-contingent base flow on each flowgate gives a value we call the "Base AFC".
 Essentially, it is capacity remaining on the flowgate after the anticipated flows on each flowgate from the forecast generation, load, and transmission system topology.
 If the base AFC is not accurate, it can reduce the posted AFC values.
-For the top four groups of key flowgates in Figure 8, we analyzed the Base AFC metric (flowgate rating less the modeled post-contingent flow).
+For the top four groups of key flowgates in Figure 8, we analyzed the Base AFC metric.
 The analyses are presented in Figure 9 through Figure 12.

 In each of the figures, the shaded bars indicate days when there were TSR refusals due to lack of AFC on that particular flowgate.
-For the purposes of these figures, we only provide shaded bars for days with hourly or daily refusals.
+For the purposes of these analyses, we only highlight days with hourly or daily refusals.
 This allows us to isolate any relationship between the daily and hourly refusals and the Base AFC values.